100 First Foods For Babies

 Balancing solids with breastmilk or formula feeds

-There are no rules around the timing or order of milk feeds and meals, but it can be a good idea to leave a decent gap (around one hour) after a feed before you offer your baby a meal so that they are hungry enough to want to eat.
+It’s a good idea to leave a decent gap (around one hour) after a feed before offering your baby a meal so they’re hungry enough to eat.

-All babies will eat and drink different amounts, but you will most likely notice a gradual decline in your baby’s milk intake as they begin to eat more.
+All babies will eat and drink different amounts, but you’ll likely notice a gradual decline in your baby’s milk intake as they begin to eat more.

 100 First foods for babies